Ida: Yeah. Decon protocol, honey. That's what you get for being made of meat.

 - Star Trek: Enterprise, existing in a time before transporters with biofilters, had the decontamination room, which seemed to exist mainly for fanservice reasons.
 For some reason though two men sent on an away mission would never end up rubbing decon gel on each other.

-- Happened to Sarah Connor on The Sarah Connor Chronicles.
-It was portrayed realistically and looked extremely uncomfortable.
-It turned out that her boss faked her radiation test in an attempt to intimidate her.
+- Happened to Sarah Connor on Terminator: The Sarah Connor Chronicles when she was working as a temp at a nuclear plant, and gets this treatment when she's exposed to radiation.
+It was portrayed realistically and looked extremely uncomfortable, but it eventually turned out that her boss faked her radiation test in an attempt to intimidate her.

 - In The Walking Dead, the CDC scientist uses one when he spills a caustic chemical, then gets them on his suit.
 He runs to the chamber then realizes too late and watches in horror as the lab is torched, destroying his one good sample of the zombie virus.